 Oftentimes, there’s little wiggle room here.
-Most companies will have had their severance packages — if any — reviewed by legal staff, and unless the work is sloppy, what you’re offered may be what you get.
+Most companies will have had their severance packages (if any) reviewed by legal staff, and unless the work is sloppy, what you’re offered probably is what you’ll get.

-Still, do yourself a solid and carefully review the details.
+Still, do yourself a solid and carefully inspect the details.
 Consult an attorney specializing in labor law if you suspect the package falls short of industry standards.

 Ask what’s behind the layoffs and try to find out who is being eliminated.
 Does the company appear to be targeting readily identifiable groups?
 Older workers, sex, race, national origin?

-Have you been singled out for such reasons?
+Have you been singled out for demographic reasons?
 Can you cite the ways you’ve been treated differently?
 If you can mount a plausible discrimination claim, it could bolster your negotiating position.